Grey-headed Flying-fox

 Distribution

-There are at least 11 Grey-headed Flying-fox roosting areas or camps in Victoria, 8 of these being in East Gippsland which also has the largest permanent and birthing camp at Dowell Creek near Mallacoota.
+In 2017 there were at least 11 Grey-headed Flying-fox roosting areas or camps in Victoria, 8 of these being in East Gippsland but by 2024 the number of camps had grown to at leat 24 being widespread across southern and norh-eastern Victoria.

 East Gippsland